 Peter Skeggs, Age UK Runnymede and Spelthorne

-Age UK help over 5 million people every year improve their living conditions in later life through advice, products training and research.
+Age UK helps over five million people every year improve their living conditions in later life through advice, products, training and research.

 “Volunteering can enable you to learn new skills, meet new people and gain valuable experience that you can take into your future career.
 It also gives you the opportunity to explore an area of work that is of interest to you or try something completely different!
 All positive factors that we look for as employers when we are recruiting new staff.”